Do you have an addiction to your smartphone? – try this Quiz

 - Reach for your phone – “I must Instagram this meal.”

 - Wow!
 I can’t wait to tuck in!
 Must add a review online later if the food tastes as good as it looks

 - Can I start or do I have to wait for everyone else?

-Mostly A Your phone is like another limb, you panic if you don’t know it’s exact location but there’s not usually any need to worry as it’s usually about your person somewhere anyway.
+Mostly A – Chances are you have an addiction to your smartphone!
+Your phone is like another limb, you panic if you don’t know it’s exact location but there’s not usually any need to worry as it’s usually about your person somewhere anyway.
 Try to set some boundaries with technology and pay more attention to what is going on around you.

 Mostly B You love your phone and being able to connect with people but you are just as happy to connect with them in the real world.
 You love the advances and easy accessibility that technology brings but also enjoy having digital detox time without breaking out into a cold sweat.

 Mostly C You can take or leave mobiles.
 You probably have an old Nokia where you can’t even access the internet.
 You see mobiles as a necessary evil of modern society since the decline of the phone box but you leave yours turned off most of the time much to your friends and family’s frustration.